MaeseJohn/MaeseJohn/README.md

 ### Hi there.
 I am Jonathan Santos 👋

-I define myself as a extremely curious person who enjoys looking for the meaning and functioning of things.
+I define myself as an extremely curious person who enjoys looking for the meaning and functioning of things.
 The more I learn the more I am fascinated by the immense amount of knowledge and ingenuity that can appear in programming.

 # Core qualifications
 ## Programming languages